 What’s made this possible is a dramatic new software architecture for an elastic infrastructure that delivers fast deployment, simple management, pay-as-you-scale flexibility, optimal price/performance and low risk.

-Hyper-Converged Elastic Infrastructure Purpose-Built for Microsoft Workloads and the Private Cloud
+HyperConverged All-Flash Infrastructure Purpose-Built for Windows Workloads and the Microsoft Cloud-Inspired Data Center

 Gridstore Hyper-Converged Infrastructure Includes:

 - HyperConverged Appliances

 Gridstore’s 2U Appliance includes both compute and storage.
 Each appliance has up to four compute/storage nodes, and can be expanded with additional Appliances and/or Storage Nodes up to 256 total nodes.
 Both all-flash and hybrid versions are available.

 Any Microsoft Windows Servers with or without Hyper-V to which are added the Gridstore vController, a software driver that interfaces with Gridstore Storage Nodes and provides simple management and end-to-end control of IO from server to storage, eliminating the “IO blender effect” and allowing performance to scale linearly with capacity.